 Through a comprehensive and multidisciplinary approach, the Institute contributes to safeguarding the cultural and natural heritage of the region, ensuring its preservation for present and future generations, in harmony with international principles and commitments in this area.

-During these first years of the institute's life, various training, planning, outreach and technical advisory actions have been carried out, aimed at the various actors around the region's World Heritage sites, such as national focal points, site managers, responsible authorities, academic and governmental institutions, specialists, community members, among others.
+Since the Institute's creation in 2010, various training, planning, outreach and technical advisory activities have been carried out, targeting the various stakeholders involved in the World Heritage Sites in the Subregion, such as national focal points, site managers, responsible authorities, academic and governmental institutions, specialists, community members, among others.

 The Mexico, Central America, and the Caribbean Subregion is made up of 21 States Parties, with 70 World Heritage Sites (49 cultural, 17 natural, and 4 mixed) inscribed on the World Heritage List by 2024.
 This represents 47% of the 151 sites inscribed in the LAC Region.